chrismrosser/Computer-Systems/README.md

 Unix is an operating system similar to linux in many ways they are the same and for the most part should be considered as such.

 ### 1.4 what do processors do
-*Read and interpret insturcitons stored in memory*
+*Read and interpret insturctions stored in memory*

 **(1)**
 - hardware layout of a computer